How Virtual Internships Work

 - You won't experience the office environment: You also won't be able to learn successful work behaviors such as following office etiquette and understanding and responding to a corporation's culture.
 You will miss out on the daily experiences of life in a professional setting.

-- You will have to be more self-motivating: Without an in-the-flesh boss to answer to, you will have to muster the motivation to do your job from within.
+- You will have to be more self-motivating: Without an in-the-flesh boss to answer to, you will have to muster the motivation from within to do your job.

 Offsetting the Cons

-As with any internship, what you get out of a virtual internship is commensurate with what you put into it—or push to get out of it.
+As with any internship, what you get out of a virtual internship is commensurate with what you put into it0.
 If you're concerned a virtual internship might be a lesser experience, talk about that with the person who would be your boss before you accept the job.
 If your future boss is able to convince you the internship will be worthwhile, go for it.